Porter or Coolie Charges at Railway Stations

 Welfare Measures for Sahayaks/License Porters by Indian Railway

 Presently approximately 20,000 Sahayaks are working over various railway stations of Indian Railways.
 With the advent of lifts and escalators on railway stations along with increased usage of luggage trolleys, the role of license porters has under gone change.
-In view of persistent demands from license porters and to make their working more comfortable, Indian Railways has taken several measures towards their welfare, Railway announced through a press release.
+In view of persistent demands from license porters and to make their working more comfortable, Indian Railways has taken several measures towards their welfare, Railway announced through a press release on 7th March 2019.

 - Uniform: Presently, two red shirts are supplied every year as Uniform and one woollen shirt is also given once in two years in lieu of one red shirt.
 It has been decided to supply three red shirts and one woolen shirt every year..

 - Issue of passes: At present, one set of complimentary cheque pass and one set of Privilege Ticket Order ( PTO) for self and spouse is being given to Sahayaks.
 It has been decided to give two sets of Privilege Ticket Orders (PTOs) for self and wife every year.

 - Extension of validity of cheque pass: Presently, the validity of the complimentary pass issued to Sahayaks is two month.
 It has been decided to extend the validity of the complimentary pass to five months at par with railway staff.